Bacon leads No. 20 Seminoles past No. 12 Virginia, 60-58

-CHARLOTTESVILLE, Va.
-(AP) -- Dwayne Bacon scored 26 of his 29 points after halftime and hit the go-ahead 3-pointer with 4 seconds left, lifting No. 20 Florida State past No. 12 Virginia 60-58 on Saturday.
+His game-winner, giving him 26 of his career-high 29 points after halftime, was a step-back with Isaiah Wilkins in his face.

+''I'm a guy that I want the ball in my hands in the last minutes of a game, no matter what type of situation it is,'' Bacon said. ''I had already hit five 3s so I was just like, 'I'll try this,'''

-Bacon scored the last seven points during a 9-0 run for the Seminoles (14-1, 2-0 Atlantic Coast Conference) that turned a 51-49 deficit into a 56-51 lead, and then answered quickly after Kyle Guy's 3-pointer had given Virginia a 58-57 lead with 8.8 seconds to play.
+Bacon scored the last seven points during a 9-0 run for the Seminoles (14-1, 2-0 Atlantic Coast Conference) that turned a 51-49 deficit into a 56-51 lead, and then was the obvious choice to try and answer after Guy got free in the right corner, giving Virginia a 58-57 lead.

+''We went to him repeatedly and he pulled us out,'' Seminoles coach Leonard Hamilton said.

+Virginia coach Tony Bennett said he had no issue with Wilkins' defense on the winning shot.

 Xavier Rathan-Mayes added 10 points for the Seminoles, all in the first half.